-Keeping your car cool and your belongings protected with window tint is popular choice for North Carolina drivers.
+Keeping your car cool and your belongings protected with window tint is a popular choice for North Carolina drivers.
 But before you get your windows tinted, understanding the North Carolina tint laws is crucial to avoid fines and ensure safe driving.

 This guide will break down everything you need to know about NC tint laws.